MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Concepts/ClusterAdministration/ManagingResources/README.md

 ```

 ```
-$: kubectl apply -f File-Name.yaml  # created in order they appear in
+$: kubectl apply -f File-Name.yaml  # created in order in which they appear
 $: kubectl apply -f /path/to/dir
 $: kubectl apply -f URL
 ```